anapcipriano/assessment/README.md

 - The data frame is named as bees_complete: bees_complete = pd.read_csv("Arce.et.al_census.csv").
 The data has several columns and we will select the ones that are interesting to our project by dropping the others.
 ![image](https://github.com/anapcipriano/assessment/assets/153204519/826b8dda-b078-4697-94b6-d3d3b9a30cb5)

+Brief explanation of the variables of interest: they represent the census of the colonies. 'workers_st' and 'pupae_st' are the data about these individuals at the beginning of the experiment, before the treatment or control weeks.
+The variables 'eggs,' 'pupae,' 'queen,' 'workers,' 'males,' 'gyne,' 'weight_increase,' and 'sum_larval_no' were collected after the 5 weeks of treatment/control.
+Each variable represents a group of bees within the colonies, and 'weight_increase' is the difference in the weight of the colonies at the start and in the end of the treatment.

 # Step 2
-Now with the data frame selected, it is interesting to explore the data distribution by plotting histograms to each column, and then boxplots to visualise the data in the control and treatment groups
+Now with the data frame selected, it is interesting to explore the data distribution by plotting histograms to each column, and then boxplots to visualise the data in the control and treatment groups.

+Using this dataset, I wanted to investigate the relationship between the bumblebees that were exposed to the treatment and those that were not exposed - the control colonies.
+Due to this, I can perform analyses to understand the correlation within each variable in the nests, analysing how the relation of the bees within the colonies was established and whether it is different in the control or treatment groups.

 Next, create subgroups to analyse the data in the control and pesticide-treated groups, and perform descriptive statistics and correlation analyses.
-Then, check the data normality to proceed to the hypothesis tests, analysing whether the bees colonies are different in the control or pesticide group.
+Then, check the data normality to proceed to the hypothesis tests.

 # Step 3
 The first analysis is the Mann-Whitney U test since some variables are non-normal.
 After performing the Mann-Whitney U test, implement a Generalized Linear Model (GLM), to explore the relationship between the response variables, the treatment, and the weight of the colonies at the beginning of the experiment.
 Finally, perform linear regressions to explore the relationship between the final weight of the colonies and the bumblebee groups within each one of them.

 - This code can be used in the Jupiter Notebook.